lispczz/rust-nightly-commit-hash-checker/README.md

 ```

 ## Notes
-This program queries the Github GraphQL API 5 times, each time it will fetch 100 ancestor commits of the nightly build, so totally 500 commits will be checked.
+This program queries the Github GraphQL API for 5 times.
+Each time it will fetch 100 ancestor commits of the nightly build.
+So a total of 500 commits will be checked.
-You can adjust the `trail_count` from the default `5` to other values.
+You can adjust the `trail_count` from the default value of `5` to other values.